Ed-o/example-terraform/README.md

 - create ECS cluster
 - setup cloud watch monitors
 - create a zabbix setup
+- Watch for aws account issues like billing (still in beta)

 Inside env you would create a setup for each environment you would like to have, for example -
 - test